hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 State Database options
 ----------------------

 State database options include LevelDB and CouchDB.
-LevelDB is the default key/value state database embedded in the peer process.
+LevelDB is the default key-value state database embedded in the peer process.
 CouchDB is an optional alternative external state database.
-Like the LevelDB key/value store, CouchDB can store any binary data that is modeled in chaincode (CouchDB attachment functionality is used internally for non-JSON binary data).
+Like the LevelDB key-value store, CouchDB can store any binary data that is modeled in chaincode (CouchDB attachment functionality is used internally for non-JSON binary data).
 But as a JSON document store, CouchDB additionally enables rich query against the chaincode data, when chaincode values (e.g. assets) are modeled as JSON data.